mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 It is now clearer that text on the details page shows some details as the main body of the text and this is followed by two additional pieces of information.

-There are no uses of the `MicroLabel` style, remove it:
+There are no uses of the `MicroLabel` style.
+Remove it:

 ```diff
 -    <Style